vsiddesh/cp-cfk-examples/cp-azure-aks-deploy/README.rst

 Now that we've got the infrastructure set up, let's deploy the producer client.

-Install confluent cli utility to create topics and test the production & consumption of messages.
+#.
+Install Confluent CLI utility to create topics and test the production & consumption of messages.

 ::